 Pitching your product to fewer, but better, leads will save you time and help you close more sales.
 By pitching to the best possible leads you spend more time selling to long-term clients and in turn increase your productivity.

 However, not all leads will increase your revenue and productivity.
 Selecting leads that are the most suitable for your product will lead to a higher conversion rate.
 It's good to have a long list of leads that you can pitch to and gain as customers, but it's even better to have a shorter list of great leads who have higher potential to purchase, segmented by market.
+There are many different ways to segment your market.
+Make sure you research the best strategy for your company.

 Prioritize Your Schedule